sui-foundation/enoki-example-app/README.md

 5. [Set up your Enoki Sponsored Transactions](#setting-up-enoki-sponsor-transactions).
 6. Install the dependencies by running `yarn install`.
 7. Start the app by running `yarn dev`.
+8. Try out your app by logging in with Google and creating a counter!

 ## Enoki Dev Portal Setup
 ### Setting up Enoki API keys